-Fat & Cholesterol
+Fat and Cholesterol

-The same size portion contains 4 g saturated fat, which is 22 percent of the DV for saturated fat and 62 milligrams (mg) cholesterol, which is 21 percent of the DV for cholesterol.
-This size serving of pork shoulder also contains more than 5 g monounsaturated fat and 61 mg omega-3 fatty acids, which are both considered healthful fats.
+The same size portion contains 4 grams saturated fat, which is 22 percent of the DV for saturated fat and 62 milligrams cholesterol, which is 21 percent of the DV for cholesterol.
+This size serving of pork shoulder also contains more than 5 grams monounsaturated fat and 61 milligrams omega-3 fatty acids, which are both considered healthy fats.

-Vitamins & Minerals
+Vitamins and Minerals